barryclark/jekyll-now/_posts/2018-03-23-TECDAYRecap.md

 ---

-# The general feeling about TEC
+# The general feeling about TEC at Haufe

 TEC Day is Haufe Group's large, group-wide, internal technology event held once a year where all DevOps personal and technologists converge on our Freiburg headquarters to learn, network and celebrate what we have accomplished - techonology-wise - over the past year.
 This year, we diverged a little bit from hard-core technology presentations and, in the first part of event, examined mindset and culture for the software engineering profession and how that's evolved at Haufe Group.